-All staff and volunteers should be concerned about a child if he / she presents with indicators of possible significant harm - see Appendix 1 for details.
+All staff and volunteers should be concerned about a child if he/she/they present(s) with indicators of possible significant harm - see Appendix 1 for details.

-Generally, in an abusive relationship the child may:
+Generally, in an abusive relationship, the child may:

-- Appear frightened of the parent/s or other household members e.g. siblings or others outside of the home. - Act in a way that is inappropriate to her / his age and development (full account needs to be taken of different patterns of development and different ethnic groups). - Display insufficient sense of 'boundaries', lack stranger awareness. - Appear wary of adults and display 'frozen watchfulness'.
+• Appear frightened of the parent/s or other household members e.g. siblings or others outside of the home.

+- Act in a way that is inappropriate to her / his age and development (full account needs to be taken of different patterns of development and different ethnic groups). - Display insufficient sense of 'boundaries', lack stranger awareness. - Appear wary of adults and display 'frozen watchfulness'.

-Other Specific Forms of Abuse and Safeguarding Issues (see KCSIE DfE 2022 Annex B)
+Other Specific Forms of Abuse and Safeguarding Issues